dev-simonbailey/verbose-robot/README.md

 ## Overview

-The background for this project was to create a purely javascript "hot-swappable" system for creating web site, on a granular component level basis.
+The background for this project was to create a purely javascript "hot-swappable" system for creating a web site, on a granular component level basis.

 ## Core files